mateusbatista4/graphql-django/README.md

    python3 manage.py runserver
    ```

-2.On your browser access the 'graphlq/' endpoint
+2. On your browser access the 'graphlq/' endpoint
    ```sh
    http://localhost:8000/graphql
    ```

- 3.Make your queryes, as the folloewd example
+3. Make your queryes, as the folloewd example
   ```
    query {
       allMovies {